Skip to main content

 Select the steps of the journey you want to analyze:

-• The first step should be the Page visit event having a filter on the Acquisition campaign property with the value of promo_20off
+• The first step should be the Page visit event with a filter on the Acquisition campaign property set to the value promo_20off.

-• For the Email opened event, select the User Country Code for the breakdown.
+• For the Email opened event, select User Country Code as the breakdown.

 Step 3.
 Conversion window